mhooton/goibniu/readme.md

 1. **Queries Gaia DR2** for the target star and potential comparison stars in the field
 2. **Applies proper motion corrections** to propagate star positions to the current epoch
 3. **Optimizes target placement** on the detector by:
-   - Testing positions across the detector at configurable grid spacing
+   - Testing positions across the detector at configurable grid spacing using parallel processing
    - Filtering comparison stars by magnitude range and detector boundaries
    - Checking for bad pixel contamination in apertures
    - Computing predicted precision using a trained Decision Tree model